 CFM & MPH

-• The Stihl BR 600 with an MPH of 238 slightly exceeds the 236 MPH of the RedMax EBZ7500.
+• MPH: The Stihl BR 600 with an MPH of 238 slightly exceeds the 236 MPH of the RedMax EBZ7500.
 Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-Engine specs comparison
+Engine specs

-Other features comparison
+Other features

 TL;DR